 **Set the drained fruit aside to mix in at the end of this recipe**

-Soak gelatin in the cold water until it is soft and malleable.
-Add this mixture to the boiling water in a small sauce pan.
+First, soak gelatin in the cold water until it is soft and malleable.
+Then add this mixture to the boiling water in a small sauce pan.
 Cook gently over a medium flame.
-Add the sugar and a pinch of salt, whisk until dissolved, then remove from the heat.
+Next, add the sugar and a pinch of salt, and whisk until dissolved.
+Once the sugar and salt are dissolved, then remove from the heat.
 Add the reserved juice and water (or orange juice) and stir, then add the drained fruit.
-Pour this mixture into a Pyrex dish, cover with plastic wrap, and put it in the refrigerator to set up.
+Lastly, pour this mixture into a Pyrex dish, cover with plastic wrap.
+Place it in the refrigerator to allow it to set up.

 3 egg yolks

 1/4 cup granulated cane sugar, plus 1 TBsp. granulated cane sugar